-When was the last time you were in a maze, trying to figure your way out by taking lots of wrong turns on the way?
+Have you ever been in a maze, trying to figure your way out by taking lots of wrong turns on the way?
 Looking at things from the ground level makes it impossible to properly assess where you are and the best route from A to B, right?

-But what if you could zoom out in order to zoom in?
-What if you could step back and have a birdseye view of the bigger picture in order to make sense of it all?
+But what if you could zoom out and get a bird’s eye view of the bigger picture in order to make sense of it all?

-When it comes to data analysis, there’s a common misconception among marketers that the more reports they look at — the more extensive their insights would be.
+When it comes to data analysis, there’s a common misconception among marketers that the more reports they look at, the more extensive their insights will be.

 And this is where cohort analysis comes in.